OIFsurvivorCoding/OIFsurvivorCoding/README.md

 # **OIFsurvivorCoding**
 This is the personal Git for the coder working under the pseudonym OIFsurvivor.
+#
+Potential employers may request access to private repositories through email listed in job application.
+#
 <dl>
   <dt>Known Languages:</dt>
   <dd>• C++</dd>